This post may contain affiliate links. Please read our disclaimer for more info.

 Because the second fermentation occurs in an airtight container, the carbonation can build up in the beverage.
 Once you learn how to make your own kombucha, timing the fermentations will become simpler.

 How to Make Your Own Kombucha – Supplies Needed

 Here are the supplies you’ll need to get started.
-I provided links for your convenience and as examples.
+You can click on the images or links for more information.

 How to Make Your Own Kombucha – The First Fermentation